 Operating cash will be managed internally by reference to the 3-month Swiss Libor rate for Swiss francs, the 3-month Euribor rate for euro and the 3-month T-bill rate for United States dollars or by reference to the benchmark which is the most applicable to the respective investment instrument in the relevant market.

 Core cash will be managed by external fund managers.
 Each investment portfolio will have a performance benchmark specified within its investment guidelines.
-Such benchmarks must meet the following criteria: (i) unambiguous, transparent and simple; (ii) investable and replicable; (iii) measurable and stable; (iv) appropriate to the investment purpose; (v) reflective of current investment options; and (vi) specified in advance.
+Such benchmarks must meet the following criteria: (i) unambiguous, transparent and simple; (ii) investable and replicable; (iii) measurable and stable; (iv) appropriate to the investment purpose; and (v) specified in advance.

 The original phrase (v) was felt to be open to misinterpretation and difficult for the custodian to utilize in evaluation.
 It has, therefore, been deleted.